 Can you feed a dog cooked Brussels sprouts?
 How about raw Brussels sprouts?
 Learn everything you need to know about feeding your dog Brussels sprouts.

-Brussels sprouts are a pretty divisive food for humans (thanks to mom overcooking them into mush in our childhood).
+Brussels sprouts are a pretty divisive food for humans (thanks to mom overcooking these small cabbages into mush in our childhood).

 But, if you’re like us and have learned to enjoy eating them in adulthood, you may be wondering – can dogs eat Brussels sprouts too?

-The answer is yes, Brussels sprouts are a safe food for dogs and can even be a nutritious addition to their diet.
+The answer is yes, Brussels sprouts are a safe, non-toxic food for dogs and can even be a nutritious addition to their diet with their many essential vitamins.

 Our foster dog right now, Molly, devours them straight out of the oven when we roast them for dinner and we’re happy to give her a half or two as a healthy treat.